Nyxholas/uashield/README.md

 1. You can find pre-compiled binaries in the [releases](https://github.com/opengs/uashield/releases) section.
 2. Double-check for the latest release and your platform
 3. Download and run
+4. To change language to English click the drop down arrow

 ** Running on Linux may require an additional "--no-sandbox" argument.
 We are trying to solve this problem.
 On Windows everything works without any additional efforts.**